codesxt/flutter_background_fetch/README.md

         requiresStorageNotLow: false,
         requiresDeviceIdle: false,
         requiredNetworkType: BackgroundFetchConfig.NETWORK_TYPE_NONE
-    ), () async {
+    ), (String taskId) async {
       // This is the fetch-event callback.
       print('[BackgroundFetch] Event received');
       setState(() {
         _events.insert(0, new DateTime.now());
       });
-      // IMPORTANT:  You must signal completion of your fetch task or the OS can punish your app
+      // IMPORTANT:  You must signal completion of your task or the OS can punish your app
       // for taking too long in the background.
-      BackgroundFetch.finish();
+      BackgroundFetch.finish(taskId);
     }).then((int status) {
       print('[BackgroundFetch] configure success: $status');
       setState(() {